-This example shows how to use the Parametric EQ Filter block and the multibandParametricEQ System object™ from the Audio Toolbox™ to implement a parametric audio equalizer model.
+This example shows how to use the Parametric EQ block and the multibandParametricEQ System object™ from the Audio Toolbox™ to implement a parametric audio equalizer model.
 You can run the model on your host computer or deploy it to an Android device.

 Parametric equalizers are used to adjust the frequency response of audio systems.
 For example, a parametric equalizer can compensate for biases introduced by specific speakers.
 Equalization is a primary tool in audio recording technologies.